coding-sisterhood/html-css-workshop/README.md

 # Cool Extra Stuff Exercise

 1. Navigate to our [extra example](https://github.com/coding-sisterhood/html-css-workshop/tree/main/example_extra)
 2. Open `template.html` in your web browser and look at the code (using `Inspect`) as a guide.
-Take inspiration from there to style you page.
+Take inspiration from there to style your page.

 References for further learning: